ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 # Items - Unclaimed

+## Chisel Teeth × 7

+These teeth come from the maw of a rockwyrm.
+They are flat and around 1 inch wide by 9 inches long.
+They weigh 2 oz, each, and can be ground to make various types of cold chisel; flat, cape, diamond point and round nose and are much harder than steel.

+An atrisan who is working with metal or masonry will have their Skill improved by 10% for an operation that involves their use.

+## Rockwyrm Egg × 2

+This egg is so large that only orcs or hill giants are able to swallow it without assistance, others would have to have their jaw dislocated or broken before it can be passed down the gullet.

+Once it arrives in the stomach, it will become dormant, and only become active again if the consumer's EN value falls below 1, whereupon, it will restore 20 DP, the remains of the egg being eliminated some time later.

 ## Pale Dwarven Chain Shirt

 This chain shirt is made from a magical alloy of steel that is dove